potatolain/cruddie-mock/README.md

 | `{{system.fileExt}}` | csml | fileExt object. |
 | `{{system.semver}}` | 9.5.3 | semver object. |

+## Linking models together

+If you define multiple models, the `foreign_id` field will let you link them together, similar to a join in mysql. cruddie-mock will look at the other model you reference, and pick a random id to link it to.

 ## Meta information

 Models can have a special `_meta` field, which can customize settings about how cruddie-mock handles the model.